bongoSLAP/info-track-task/README.md

 InfoTrack is a .NET + Angular SPA that scrapes Google and DuckDuckGo search results for SEO analysis.

 # Setup
+There should be no setup needed.
+Simply run the .NET application in Rider or VS and it should run npm install (if running for the first time) and serve the backend automatically.
+In the case that this does not happen:
 1. Navigate to **info-track-task/InfoScrape/InfoScrape/Web** and run **npm install**
-2. Run the .NET backend, it should automatically serve the frontend if angular is installed.
-3. If the frontend is not served, navigate to the web folder and run **ng serve**
+2. While still in the web folder, run **ng serve**

 # Architecture